jmathai/jmathai.github.com/_posts/2014-09-11-shuttleworth.md

 ## A mix of funding and community

-The Foundation provides over $1,000,000 over 3 years.
+The Foundation provides over $1,000,000 in funding over 3 years.
 It takes a lot of resources to do big things and the financial support provided by the Foundation is critical.
 But it's the less interesting of two components.

 > I came for the money and stayed for the community. -- Me